hershel-theodore-layton/sgml-stream/README.md

 This library is an alternative for [xhp-lib](https://github.com/facebook/xhp-lib).
 Xhp-lib has been open sourced by Facebook.
 If you have never used xhp before, you can find [general xhp documentation](https://docs.hhvm.com/hack/XHP/introduction) here.
 This information describes how xhp (the underlying technology below xhp-lib and sgml-stream) works.
 It will often explain things from the perspective of xhp-lib.
 If you have a general understanding of xhp and the basics of xhp-lib.
 You can find [sgml-stream specific documentation](https://github.com/hershel-theodore-layton/sgml-stream/blob/master/docs/index.md) here.
 It will also help if you have a basic understanding of [async and await](https://docs.hhvm.com/hack/asynchronous-operations/introduction) in Hack.

+## Heads-up

+You **MUST** enable the `.hhconfig` setting `check_xhp_attribute` when using sgml-stream.
+We don't validate `@required` at runtime when you access an attribute.
+We trust that the typechecker has made sure all required attributes are present.
+Xhp-lib does validate `@required` at runtime.
+If you do not turn this setting on, your `@required` attributes might be `null` when read, which is not typesafe.

 ## Feature differences between xhp-lib and sgml-stream

 ### Rendering model